logo_le strade del gusto.jpeg

 • Fungal diseases such as sooty mold or cercospora.

-At the time of unloading, a random sample of about 1 kg is taken on which qualitative and defect evaluations are carried out (olive batches with defects up to 5% will be considered FIRST CHOICE, olives with defects between 5% and 10% are SECOND CHOICE.
+At the time of unloading, a random sample of about 1 kg is taken on which qualitative and defect evaluations will be carried out (olive batches with defects up to 5% will be considered FIRST CHOICE, olives with defects between 5% and 10% will be SECOND CHOICE.
 If defects exceed 10%, the olives will not be accepted).

-After passing the initial selection, the olives are emptied into a grader called "preliminary," because with it a first and rough screening takes place.
-In fact, through this machine, leaves and very small olives (e.g., size 6) not suitable for the production of table olives but which can instead be used for oil production are discarded.
+After passing the initial selection, the olives are emptied into a grader called a “preliminary” grader, because it performs a first and rough sorting.
+In fact, through this machine, leaves and very small olives (e.g., size 6) unsuitable for table olive production but which can instead be used for oil production are discarded.

-Those with the correct size are instead sent to the production of table olives, then poured into large silos where they will stay in brine for some time, from 8 to 12 months depending on the cultivar used.
+Those with the correct size are instead sent for table olive production, then poured into large silos where they will stay in brine for some time, from 8 to 12 months depending on the cultivar used.

 The brine solution in which the olives are immersed contains a variable percentage of salt (usually around 5 or 6%) and remains the same for the entire fermentation period, although it must be constantly monitored and possibly corrected if necessary.
-During the fermentation and preservation process of the olives, checks are carried out to assess the correct progress.
-These are based on measuring the percentage of salt in the brine, the pH, and the free acidity; these analyses, carried out every two weeks, are aimed at improving the qualitative aspect of the product and preventing alterations.
+During the fermentation and preservation process, checks are carried out to assess the correct progress.
+These are based on measuring the percentage of salt in the brine, the pH, and the free acidity; these analyses, carried out every two weeks, are aimed at improving the qualitative aspect of the product and avoiding alterations.
 Visual checks and tastings are also carried out on the olives.

 When the olives are ready, having completed their ripening cycle in the large silos, they are conveyed to the packaging department.

-The brine used for packaging and that we find inside jars or pouches does not come from the silos but is freshly prepared.
+The brine used for packaging and found inside the jars or bags does not come from the silos but is newly prepared.

 The salt used comes exclusively from Sardinia.